christianalfoni/christianalfoni.com/articles/building-a-developer-blog.md

 export default Article;
 ```

-Now running the **Next** development flow and hitting `http://localhost:3000/articles/some-article` grabs and shows the converted markdown located in `articles/some-article.md`.
+Now running the **Next JS** development flow and hitting `http://localhost:3000/articles/some-article` grabs and shows the converted markdown located in `articles/some-article.md`.
 Great!
 My proof of concept was done and I could continue building up my blog.

 ```marksy
 h(Notice, null, "By default Next does not handle **.md** files.
 With a [quick webpack configuration](https://stackoverflow.com/questions/47954367/import-markdown-files-as-strings-in-next-js) you get it up and running though.")